-Automobile travel will be reimbursed at the rate of \$0.43/mile.
+Automobile travel will be reimbursed at the rate of \$0.43/mile for out of District travel.
+Mileage will not be reimbursed for in-district travel.
 Reasonable travel costs must not exceed charges normally allowable by the District in its normal operations.
 Commercial air travel must be the least expensive, unrestricted accommodation class.